acquia/blt-travis/README.md

 `composer require acquia/blt-travis`

-Initialize the Probo integration by calling `recipes:ci:travis:init`, which is provided by this plugin:
+Initialize the Travis CI integration by calling `recipes:ci:travis:init`, which is provided by this plugin:

 `blt recipes:ci:travis:init`